 When not properly bred, a German Shepherd can be a fearful, aggressive, if beautiful dog.
 These problems continue to occur largely because there are few regulations for breeding in the world.
 We hope you learned the essentials about the history of the German Shepherd, a wonderful dog breed.

-First, we need to consider what makes the German shepherd breed so attractive to have has a companion on the job or as a friend at home.
+First, we need to consider what makes the German Shepherd breed so attractive to have as a companion on the job or as a friend at home.

 - Loyalty & Protectiveness